Tuvalu

 Usage of EBA Preferences

-Despite about 12% of imports from Tuvalu are eligible for EBA preferences, the country does not make use of its preferential access to the EU market.
+Less than 1% of imports from Tuvalu are eligible for EBA preferences, and the country does not make use of its preferential access to the EU market.

 Trade with the EU

-Total trade with the EU amounted to less than € 1 million in 2020.
-The EU only plays a minor role in Tuvalu's overall trade, ranking 11th with a share of 0.2%.
+Total trade with the EU amounted to 18 € million in 2022.
+The EU is Tuvalu's second largest trade partner, with a share of 13.4%, primarily as an export destination.

 Tuvalu and the EU (2022)